csula-students/beautiful-data-project-dream/notes/data_visualization.md

 5. Story

 In short, your explanatory visualization should tell a story in a straight forward way.

+Continued from the metaphor above, you are about to present this perfect rounded rock to your audiences.

 Lets give an example -- think about the visualization like notes of lecture.
 Exploratory is like your notes to yourself while the explanatory is like notes from you to your audience (like my notes to all of students).